percona/postgres/contrib/pg_tde/documentation/docs/how-to/multi-tenant-setup.md

     * `name-of-the-key` is the name of the principal key.
 You will use this name to identify the key.
     * `provider-name` is the name of the key provider you added before.
 The principal key will be associated with this provider.
+    AÅ: It will not only be "associated" with it, it is where the key will be stored and fetched from.

     <i warning>:material-information: Warning:</i> This example is for testing purposes only: